-The Transylvania County Board of Education (the "board") intends to administer federal grant awards efficiently, effectively, and in compliance with all requirements imposed by law, the awarding agency, and the North Carolina Department of Public Instruction or other applicable pass-through entity.
-A. FINANCIAL MANAGEMENT SYSTEMS AND INTERNAL CONTROLS 1 2 3 4 The finance officer shall be responsible to the superintendent to develop, monitor, and enforce effective financial management systems and other internal controls over federal awards that provide reasonable assurance that the school system is managing the awards in compliance with all requirements for federal grants and awards.
-Systems and controls must meet all terms and conditions of the awards as well as all requirements the U.S. Constitution and of federal law and regulation, including the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards ("Uniform Guidance") issued by the U.S. Office of Management and Budget and Management (except to the extent that an exception to the Uniform Guidance has been authorized by the relevant federal agency), and any applicable state requirements, and shall be based on best practices.
+The finance officer shall be responsible to the superintendent to develop, monitor, and enforce effective financial management systems and other internal controls over federal awards that provide reasonable assurance that the school system is managing the awards in compliance with all requirements for federal grants and awards.
+Systems and controls must meet all terms and conditions of the awards as well as all requirements of the U.S. ConstitutionU.S.
+Constitution and federal law and regulation, including the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards ("Uniform Guidance") issued by the U.S. Office of Management and Budget (except to the extent that an exception to the Uniform Guidance has been authorized by the relevant federal agency), and any applicable state requirements, and shall be based on best practices.

 The financial management and internal controls must provide for (1) identification of all federal funds received and expended and their program source; (2) accurate, current, and complete disclosure of financial data in accordance with federal requirements; (3) records sufficient to track the receipt and use of funds; (4) effective control and accountability over assets to assure they are used only for authorized purposes; and (5) comparison of expenditures against budget.
 In addition, written procedures must be established for cash management and for determining the allowability of costs, as required by the Uniform Guidance.

-27 28 At a minimum, the systems and controls shall address the following areas.
+At a minimum, the systems and controls shall address the following areas.